Droidverine/Droidverine/README.md

 ### About Me 👋
-I'm an entusiastic, self motivated Computer Engineer who loves to learn new things, especially technologies.
+I'm an entusiastic, self motivated Computer Engineer who loves to learn new things.
 🔭 I’m currently working on Inventory and Customer relationship managemnt system.

 ### Skills: